Practical Completion Inspections (PCI)/Final Builder Handover

 What do we look for when doing a PCI?

 During our inspection we look for workmanship that doesn’t meet Western Australian building standards.
-Our checklist has well over 50 items to inspect, including the state and execution of:
+Our checks cover everything that has been built including the state and execution of:

 - Brickwork or cladding.